CTSFO-CRYPTOCHOGLAY/PHP-Football-Monitor-/readme.md

 Content: project folder with PHP, phtml, and CSS files

 How to install: Download folder.
-And run using EAMPP as the most user-friendly way of going about it.
+And run using XAMPP, LAMP, ISS or any of your choice as the most user-friendly way of going about it.
 Also create tables have been provided as you will need to run 2 databases from localhost.

 credits: Bootstrap 5